Travel Insurance FAQs

 5. How do I get a copy of my policy documents?

-When you purchase travel insurance from InsuraTrip, we send you a confirmation email with your policy documents attached.
-We recommend printing off a couple of copies of this email, and strongly recommend taking a copy on your travels with you.
+When you purchase Travel Insurance from InsuraTrip, we send you a confirmation email with your policy documents attached.
+We recommend printing off a copy of this email, and strongly recommend taking a copy on your travels with you.

 That said, if you do misplace your policy and would like a copy, please contact us by phone on 01483 806 909 or email us at info@insuratrip.com.

 Excess is the first part of any claim that you are liable to pay for, in the event of you making a claim.
-This can be found in the policy wording of the policy excess for the respective level of cover.
+You can find the policy excess for your respective level of cover in the policy wording.

 7. Do I need to take my policy documents with me when I travel?